Language and Translation Diploma in Teaching English to Speakers of Other Languages (TESOL)

 The Diploma is awarded to students who successfully complete the five required courses within two years.

 Note regarding diploma structure: This diploma consists of five required courses that must be taken within two years of acceptance into the diploma program.
-All five required courses will be offered in Fall 2018.
+All five required courses will be offered in Spring 2019.

 Note regarding visa sponsorship: The NYU School of Professional Studies does not sponsor student visas for Diploma programs.
 Prospective students must independently ensure proper visa status for Diploma study.
 If you are an international applicant seeking admission, you may want to consult with a US embassy or consulate on the appropriate visa for you.